SucreLab/AlveolEye/README.md

 The goal of this tool is to aid researchers, not provide a complete automated annotation solution.

-We welcome Git issues and feedback!
+We welcome GitHub issues and feedback!

 ## Installation